DS202-at-ISU/lab-2-lab2_team17/README.md

 # Question 2: Is there a variable of special interest or focus?

 Sale Price is the main variable of interest.
-It is a numerical variable with many other variables related to it as we can predict prices..
+It is a numerical variable that can help determine which other key variables contribute to the pricing of residential properties in Ames.

 # Question 3: Start the exploration with the main variable